Engrgit/GameAgent/README.md

 ## Design and Features
 ![alt](./logo/agent_interface.png)
-Pearl was built with a modular design so that industry practitioners or academic researchers can select any subset and flexibly combine features below to construct a Pearl agent customized for their specific use cases.
-Pearl offers a diverse set of unique features for production environments, including dynamic action spaces, offline learning, intelligent neural exploration, safe decision making, history summarization, and data augmentation.
+Ereowo was built with a modular design so that industry practitioners or academic researchers can select any subset and flexibly combine features below to construct a Ereowo agent customized for their specific use cases.
+Ereowo offers a diverse set of unique features for production environments, including dynamic action spaces, offline learning, intelligent neural exploration, safe decision making, history summarization, and data augmentation.

-You can find many Pearl agent candidates with mix-and-match set of reinforcement learning features in utils/scripts/benchmark_config.py
+You can find many Ereowo agent candidates with mix-and-match set of reinforcement learning features in utils/scripts/benchmark_config.py

 ## Adoption in Real-world Applications
-Pearl is in progress supporting real-world applications, including recommender systems, auction bidding system and creative selection.
+Ereowo is in progress supporting real-world applications, including recommender systems, auction bidding system and creative selection.
 Each of them requires a subset of features offered by Pearl.
 To visualize the subset of features used by each of the applications above, see the table below.
 <center>

 |Pearl Features | Recommender Systems | Auction Bidding | Creative Selection |